After striking out on big deals, Cowboys are ready to get involved in free agency

 But the Cowboys are getting back into the game in free agency as the second phase begins this week.

-They have visits scheduled Monday and Tuesday with tackle Cameron and guard/center Marcus Martin.
+They have visits scheduled Monday and Tuesday with tackle Cameron Fleming, tackle LaAdrian Waddle, guard/center Marcus Martin and wide receivers Justin Hunter and Dontrelle Inman.

 And that should be just the beginning as the Cowboys have new needs at linebacker and fullback to go along with known holes at safety and guard following the losses of Hitchens and Smith in free agency last week.